What We Do

 We gather wild foods.
 We meticulously record the locations we harvest from and the quantities we collect.
 This data aims to inform ourselves and others decisions about harvesting wild foods.

-We work with farmers, landowners, schools, and the public to educate them on how and where to find wild foods, how to prepare and eat them, and how they can be commercialized in a way which benefits the environment.
+We work with farmers, landowners, schools, and the public to educate them on how and where to find wild foods, how to prepare and eat them, and how they can be commercialized in a way which benefits the environment, and society.

 This website is not an identification guide but rather a record of some wild edible plants that can be found in the Finger Lakes Region and some notes regarding their culinary uses.